Pumpkinhead: Blood Feud: Production

 Initially announced as Pumpkinhead 4, it was filmed in Bucharest, Romania back-to-back with another sequel titled Pumpkinhead 3.
 The films were renamed Pumpkinhead: Blood Feud and Pumpkinhead: Ashes to Ashes, respectively, before their release.

 Talks of another Pumpkinhead sequel were briefly considered, but these plans were abandoned in favor of a reboot to the franchise.

 Release

 Pumpkinhead: Blood Feud premiered in Dayton, Ohio, on February 2, 2007, then made its broadcast premiere on Syfy on February 10.

 Home media

-It was released on DVD on October 2, 2007.
+The film was released on DVD on October 2, 2007.

 Reception

-Jon Condit of Dread Central rated it 3/5 stars and wrote that it is modestly entertaining.
+Jon Condit of Dread Central rated it 3 out of 5 stars and wrote that it is modestly entertaining.
 David Johnson of DVD Verdict wrote: "It's an adequate horror flick that maybe thinks it's a little more awesome than it actually is, but the sum total of the copious bloodletting and fun, old-school creature effects equals 'not a waste of time'".